 Among the many notable accomplishments of the 44th Division, is the capture, during hostilities, of the highest ranking Waffen SS Officer during the war, SS-Standartenführer Hans Lingner, the Commanding Officer of Waffen SS 17th Panzer-Grenadier Division “Götz von Berlichingen.”

 Standartenführer Lingner refused to talk to anyone below his rank despite being captured by four enlisted men.
 Interrogators, Captain James Hayes, 2nd Lt Jack Levy and T/Sgt.
-Frank Mossback, were the first to get the real facts about Colonel Lingner and his aide-de-camp Untersturmführer Jund.
-As a captive, the Waffen SS commander proved himself far more a song-bird than a war-eagle, to the delight of American Army counter-intelligence.
-More about the valuable information Lingner provided to the Yanks is forthcoming.
+Frank Mossback, were the first to get the real facts about Colonel Lingener and his aide-de-camp Untersturmführer Mund.
+Lingner served with “Leibstandarte” France in 1940, the Balkans, in 1941, Russia in 1941 with and France in 1944, as acting Commander of the 17th SS.
+He had been wounded four times.

 The 44th locked horns, in battle, with the 17th SS on numerous occasions.
 Three times the artillery destroy the 17th SS command post, and once, the 44th totally destroyed the infantry of the 17th SS in battle